Online services for agents

 How to prepare

 If you use automated processes or third party software to manage your sign in journey, the introduction of MFA may affect those products.
-We recommend contacting your software provider to check whether any adjustments are needed.
+We recommend contacting your software provider in advance, to check whether any adjustments are needed.

 Software developers have already been notified of this change to allow time for necessary updates.